tensorflow/gnn/tensorflow_gnn/docs/guide/graph_tensor.md

 Generally speaking, in a GraphTensor of shape `graph_shape`, all features have the shape `[*graph_shape, num_items, *feature_shape]`.

-For the common case of batching scalar GraphTensors once, this means all features have the shape `[batch_size, num_items, *feature_shape]`.
+In the common case of batching scalar GraphTensors once, this means all features have the shape `[batch_size, num_items, *feature_shape]`.
 If `num_items` is `None`, the field is a `tf.RaggedTensor`, and the batching operation turned `num_items` from the outermost into a ragged dimension.
 The dimensions in `feature_shape` stay unchanged.

-For now, GraphTensor requires that `GraphTensor.shape` does not contain `None`, except maybe as the outermost dimension.
-That means repeated calls to `.batch()` must set `drop_remainder=True` in all but the last one.
-Future versions of GraphTensor may lift that requirement.
+For node sets and edge sets, `num_items` typically varies between inputs, so it makes sense to have it `None` in the shapes of all their features and create a `tf.RaggedTensor` even from `tf.Tensor` inputs.
+By contrast, if `num_items` is fixed (say, for the number of graph components, or some special application with fixed-size graphs), it should be set to that fixed number in all field shapes to batch it as a uniform dimension (e.g., by using `tf.ensure_shape()` before putting the field into the GraphTensor).

+In the rare case of batching already-batched GraphTensors (with rank >= 1), all but the last call to `.batch()` must set `drop_remainder=True` because `GraphTensor.shape` must not contain `None` except maybe as the outermost dimension.

 ### Merging a batch of graphs to components of one graph